martin12333/marti-onedrive/autohotkey-ahk-219/AutoHotkey.f9.md

-# migration guide to v2 ... not needed for me probably
+# migration guide to v2 ... not needed so quickly for me probably ... migrated .lnk already

 # autohotkey versions